-- Lack of acoustic coupling and reduced acoustic transmission, - Unstabilized grayscale and/or SWS image, particularly due to lack of breath control, - Large highly attenuating or hypoechoic areas, especially from ribs shadowing. - 1775 Acquisitions that are unstable as illustrated by SWS maps being highly unstable over time, or with varying color patterns, should be considered as unreliable acquisitions and should be discarded.
-Such unreliable acquisitions may present high risk for generating unreliable SWS measurements and outliers. - Unreliable measurements and outliers should be expected in areas close to major hepatic vessels, focal liver nodules, and any visible structure on grayscale ultrasound that looks different from liver parenchyma.
+- Lack of acoustic coupling and reduced acoustic transmission, - Unstable grayscale and/or SWS image, particularly due to lack of breath control, - Large highly attenuating or hypoechoic areas, especially from ribs shadowing.

+Acquisitions that are unstable with varying color patterns, should be considered as unreliable acquisitions and should be discarded.
+Such unreliable acquisitions may present high risk for generating unreliable SWS measurements and outliers.

+Unreliable measurements and outliers should be expected in areas close to major hepatic vessels, focal liver nodules, and any visible structure on grayscale ultrasound that looks different from liver parenchyma.

+METAVIR Scoring

-Ultrasound System No Fibrosis or Minimal Fibrosis (METAVIR F0-F1) Moderate Fibrosis (METAVIR F2 and F3) Severe Fibrosis/Cirrhosis (METAVIR F3 - F4) System A
+No Fibrosis or Minimal Fibrosis (METAVIR F0-F1) Moderate Fibrosis (METAVIR F2 and F3) Severe Fibrosis/Cirrhosis (METAVIR F4) < 10 kPa 10 - 15 kPa >15 kPa

-1785 Appendix E: Primary Checklists for Profile Execution and Conformance
+Appendix E: Primary Checklists for Profile Execution and Conformance